My focus is on people. People acting with technologies.

 Tracing the writing that people do—in all its forms, while using visual research methods—helps me trace how they get things done, how they make meaning from the work they do, and how they share that meaning with others.

 Since writing is a technology, and since so much contemporary writing work is carried out in emerging media environments, I also study how people act with technologies, following Kaptelinin and Nardi (2006).

-In 2014 and 2015, I'm working on two different book projects—a monograph, and an edited collection.
+In 2016, I'm working on two different book projects—a monograph, and an edited collection.
 The monograph, Writing, Rhetoric, and Visual Research, explores visual research methods in qualitative studies of writing and rhetorics, focusing on means for studying and conceptualizing the ways in which everyday rhetorics shape and help constitute who we are and what we know.

 I also continue to analyze data from ethnographies and qualitative case studies conducted in the last three years, exploring immersive learning, computer science education, and material rhetorics in religious practice.

 I offer consulting services in three broad areas: training, organizational communication, and curricula (with an emphasis on humane implementations of instructional technologies).

 With 9 years of experience in the financial services industry—including 7 years in compliance and oversight—I understand how business communication works.

 I can also help you design curricula that balances practical uses of instructional technologies, theory, and practice while privileging student inquiry at both the undergraduate and graduate levels.